 • Master’s degree in International Relations, Political Science, Business or Public Administration, Humanitarian Affairs, Conflict Studies or a related field from an accredited academic institution with five years of relevant professional experience; or

 • University degree in the above fields with seven years of relevant professional experience.

-• Familiarity with financial management and good level of computer literacy, including information management;
+• Familiarity with program financial or budgeting management and good level of computer literacy, including understanding of information management systems;

 • Excellent interpersonal and communication skills including relationship management, influencing skills, networking;